 Areas of Focus

-About the Lab
+About the Beaufort Laboratory

 The Beaufort Lab began as a U.S. Commission of Fish and Fisheries field station in 1899.
 The Lab moved to its current location on Pivers Island in 1902 and was made part of NCCOS in 1999.
 The Beaufort Lab is also home to the NOAA National Marine Fisheries Service’s Southeast Fisheries Science Center and Southeast Regional Office, as well as the North Carolina Coastal Reserve and National Estuarine Research Reserve (NERR).
-The NERR is managed through a federal-state partnership between the NOAA/NOS Office of Coastal Management and the NC Division of Coastal Management.
+The NERR is managed through a federal-state partnership between NOAA’s Office for Coastal Management and the NC Division of Coastal Management.